Frequently Asked ?’s

 IF MY CHILD CRIES, WILL THEY LEARN TO HATE/FEAR THE WATER?

 There is an important difference between being afraid and being apprehensive in an unfamiliar environment.
 ISR is not like traditional swim lessons; it is a drowning prevention program that teaches survival swimming.
 Your child may not happily skip to his or her ISR lessons each day at first, but that's okay.
-Sometimes as a parent, you make sure your child does things for his or her SAFETY, like receiving vaccinations and wearing a seat belt, because you know they are important.
+Sometimes as a parent, you make sure your child does things for SAFETY, like being in a car seat or wearing a seat belt, because you know they are important.
 The same can be said for ISR.
 FUN can be defined as when SKILL meets CHALLENGE.
 Once competent in their skills, most ISR students cannot be dragged away from the pool!!
 They are having entirely too much FUN.
 When you learn about ISR, you know this is the most important level of protection you can give your child to prevent drowning.
-If fences, supervision, and alarms fail, your child's skill is an additional measure of protection.
+If the recommended fences, supervision, and alarms fail, your child's skill is an additional measure of protection that goes with them wherever they go.

 WHY DON'T PARENTS PARTICIPATE IN THE WATER DURING THE LESSONS?

-We do not want students to initially associate the water with the love, attention, and affection of the parent.
+We do not want students to initially associate the water with the unconditional love, attention, and affection of the parent.
 It takes incredible concentration and objectivity to teach children how to respond to an aquatic emergency and our research shows that parents often find it too difficult to be objective and effective with their own children in the water.
-Parents are invited to join a lesson once their child is skilled.
+Parents are invited to join a lesson or two once their child is skilled.
+In fact, we encourage parent participation with their skilled child to learn how to support the newly learned skills during water play.

 IS IT OK TO USE FLOATIES, LIKE PUDDLE JUMPERS OR FLOATATION SWIM SUITS UNTIL SHE IS READY TO LEARN TO SWIM?
 HOW ABOUT A LIFE-JACKET?

-Flotation devices are the most dangerous thing to put on a toddler in the water for a number of reasons.
+Flotation devices are the most dangerous thing to put on a toddler in a pool for a number of reasons.
 1. It gives the child a false sense of security.
 Children this age are sponges, and every interaction is a learning experience.
 If a child learns he can be independent in the water "even once" with floaties, the child has a false sense of what being alone in the water is really like.
 2. It gives parents and caretakers a false sense of security.
 It is a lot easier to look away, even for a moment, if you believe your child is safe.
-3. It teaches children to assume a drowning posture in the water.
+3. It teaches children to assume a drowning posture (vertical) in the water.
 Drowning does not look like what we see in the movies.
 In real life, drowning humans assume a vertical position in the water with either their mouth at water level or just below the surface.
 Their arms and legs move underwater as if trying to climb a ladder.
-There is no screaming.
+There is no ability to screaming.
 There is no splashing.
 Just silence as they struggle to breathe.
 Floatation devices that artificially hold children in vertical positions and reinforce this ladder climbing "swimming" motion is a recipe for disaster.
-Properly fitting and tested life jackets - not Puddle Jumpers or water wings - must be worn on a boat and around any source of open water when there is the potential for an accidental submersion.
+In an open body of water such as lake or ocean, properly fitting and tested life jackets - not Puddle Jumpers or water wings - must be worn on a boat and around any source of open water when there is the potential for an accidental submersion.
 Even in these cases, life jackets are not a substitute for constant adult supervision or the ability to self-rescue.

 HAVE ANY CHILDREN USED ISR SKILLS IN A REAL EMERGENCY?